Zero Tolerance For Sexual Harassment In The Workplace

 Though you may be frustrated, frightened and intimidated if you are being sexually harassed, know that you have options that include the following:

 - Do not be afraid to report the behavior to your superiors.
-A report must be made in order to show that you made your employer aware of the sexual harassment that was or is occurring.
+A report must be made to show that you made your employer aware of the sexual harassment that was or is occurring.
 Without this, it is extremely difficult to take action.

 - Do not quit your job.
 You do not have to stay in that position forever.
 However, if you leave your job without taking the proper steps, it may negatively affect any sexual harassment claim you have made.